This page explains how to create clusters using images pulled from a registry

 - If your registry server needs authentication, you must have the proper login credentials or Docker configuration file.

 - To use a registry mirror, you must set the container runtime to containerd.

-Download all required images for Anthos clusters on bare metal
+Download all required images for GKE on Bare Metal

 Download the latest version of the